-Tesla tested the HEPA filter Bioweapon Defense Mode by putting a Model X into a giant bubble and testing PM 2.5 (fine particles – the most dangerous type of air pollution) inside the vehicle.
-Note that Air Quality Index (AQI) is a different, but related measurement to PM 2.5.
-For more information on AQI and PM 2.5 levels, see this Wikipedia article.
+Tesla tested the HEPA filter Bioweapon Defense Mode by putting a Model X into a large bubble and testing PM 2.5 (fine particulate matter – the most dangerous type of air pollution) inside the vehicle.
+Note that Air Quality Index (AQI) is a different, but related measurement to PM2.5 levels.
+For more information on AQI and PM2.5 levels, see this Wikipedia article.
 Here’s how the testing setup looked:

 How to Use Bioweapon Defense Mode

 If you have a vehicle with the HEPA filter and Biodefense mode, to turn it on, you press the climate controls and then press the biohazard symbol:

 You’ll then hear air flow go to maximum as it creates a positive pressure inside the cabin to prevent outside air from leaking in.
 In addition, any outside air will now go through the HEPA filter.

 Does the HEPA Filter Work in Automatic Climate Mode?